Social Democrats sign up to new Merkel-led German government

 With her conservatives, they thrashed out a coalition agreement which SPD leaders hailed for its commitments to strengthening the EU and giving them key government roles.

-Additional reporting by Andrea Shalal, Maria Sheahan and Holger Hansen in Berlin and Francesco Guarascio in Brussels; Editing by Andrew Heavens and Keith Weir
+Additional reporting by Andrea Shalal, Maria Sheahan and Holger Hansen in Berlin, Abhinav Ramnarayan in London and Francesco Guarascio in Brussels; Editing by Catherine Evans